 In 2014, a nationwide study examining mental health literacy by the Institute of Mental Health found that a majority of people believed that those with mental health issues could just get better if they wanted to.
 This misconception can prevent those who need help from coming forward.
 But when IMH opened their Mental Health Helpline to the public in 2015, call numbers surged by 70%.
 So clearly there is a need to discuss this more openly.

-One of the greatest difficulties facing those with mental health issues is mistrust and fear—and these are often unfounded.
-Here are 10 common misconceptions about mental health, which can prevent those who need it from seeking help.
+Apart from this, here are 10 common misconceptions about mental health, which can prevent those who need it from seeking help.
 The animals are just there to remind you to show a little compassion.
 You wouldn’t treat them any differently right?

 1. People with mental conditions are violent and dangerous

 People who are mentally ill are generally no more violent than others.
 They are more likely to be victims of violence than to be violent themselves.
 In fact, they sometimes fear contacting the outside world because they are not sure how they will be perceived.